sdispater/pendulum/docs/_docs/timezones.rst

 .. warning::

-    By default in **Python 3.6+**, the value of the ``fold`` attribute will be used to determine the transition rule.
-So the behavior will be slightly different compared to previous versions.
+    The value of the ``fold`` attribute will be used by default to determine the transition rule.

     .. code-block:: python